sgwilym/nova-deno/deno.novaextension/README.md

 - Linting
 - Unstable Deno APIs

+The following can be configured on a per-project lever:

+- Import map
+- tsconfig.json

 ## Known bugs 🪳

 There are a few bugs which are out of my hands.
 I'm doing my best to follow up with both Panic and the Deno team to resolve them.